Alexandros Tsigonias-Dimitriadis

 Conference Publications

 (2023).
 Prophet Inequalities via the Expected Competitive Ratio.
-To appear in the 19th Conference on Web and Internet Economics (WINE ‘23).
+Extended abstract in the 19th Conference on Web and Internet Economics (WINE ‘23).

 (2023).
 Prophet Secretary Against the Online Optimal.
 In the proceedings of the 24th Conference on Economics and Computation (EC ‘23).